Admissions

 Learner Portrait

 Determining whether a child will flourish at Red Oak — whether they are new to our school or continuing their journey with us — is a thoughtful, collaborative process.
-We take time to learn about the whole child: their interests, strengths, learning rhythms, social-emotional needs, communication style, and the ways they engage with peers and the community.
+We take time to learn about the whole child: their strengths, learning rhythms, social-emotional needs, communication style, and the ways they engage with peers and the community.
 This process helps ensure we can truly support each learner while sustaining a healthy and balanced school community.

 Enrollment or continued enrollment at Red Oak is guided by several considerations, including (but not limited to):